SAP-samples/teched2022-IN280/exercises/ex4/readme.md

    *Recommended but optional*: [Understand how the health rating of a service is calculated](./ex41/)

-4. Click on the service instance you have created in exercise [Register a Cloud Integration tenant in LMS](../ex1/ex11/readme.md) and drill one level down to the **metric overview of a Cloud Integration tenant**
+4. Click on the service instance you have created in exercise [Register a Cloud Integration service in LMS](../ex1/ex11/readme.md) and drill one level down to the **metric overview of a Cloud Integration service**

       >
-      > This page is the centerpiece of Health Monitoring and offers a quick health overview for a particular tenant, in our case a Cloud Integration tenant.
+      > This page is the centerpiece of Health Monitoring and offers a quick health overview for a particular service, in our case a Cloud Integration tenant.
 The grouping of available metrics is pre-configured and depends on the service type and offered metrics.
 Cloud Integration offers as of today the status of **JMS queue resources** and the **validity of certificates**.
 The thresholds are the same as you know them from the local Cloud Integration monitoring.
 The blog [Centralized health monitoring of SAP Cloud Integration using SAP Cloud ALM](https://blogs.sap.com/2022/02/07/centralized-health-monitoring-of-sap-cloud-integration-using-sap-cloud-alm/) explains in detail all metrics that are available for Cloud Integration.
        >

       <br>![](/exercises/ex4/images/HMMetricOverview.png)